Familiar Misquotations

 The only thing that I can think to add is that the claim that he intended to mislead people into thinking that Iraq had already acquired nuclear weapons is implausible.
 If the goal was supposed to be to convince people that a war with Iraq was a good idea, such a claim could easily backfire.
 If Iraq actually possessed an atomic bomb, it could've inflicted massive casualties upon allied soldiers, an American city, or perhaps an Israeli city.
 Such a prospect, if taken seriously, would've been enough to turn many people against the invasion.
 That said, since your claim seems to be unfalsifiable, it's a sucker bet to try to falsify it.

-My primary purpose here was not to defend Cheney, but to point out that this was a quote taken misleadingly out of context.
+My purpose here was not to defend Cheney, but to point out that this was a quote taken misleadingly out of context.
 I can't read Cheney's mind now, let alone several years ago, so the only thing I know about his intentions is what he says and what seems plausible.
 However, whatever Cheney's intentions, the way in which the quote was used was still a contextomy, since it was frequently quoted without any of the context of the interview or of Cheney's later clarifications.
 Secondarily, I wanted to point out that adopting a position that is unfalsifiable, while perhaps not a fallacy, is at least a questionable procedure in argument.
 You can't reasonably expect people to argue with you if you reject any evidence against your position as a lie.